 - Tadajewski, M. & Jones, D. G. B. (2008).
 The History of Marketing Thought.
 Vol 3.
 London: SAGE Publications Ltd. 437 pages

-In addition, 2-3 books (may be from the above list), alternatively 10 current articles on marketing theory can substitute a book.
+In addition, an individual part to be decided with your degree supervisor.
+This part includes 2 additional books (may be from the above list), or alternatively 10 current articles on marketing theory can substitute one book.